National Centre for Foreign Animal Disease: History

 In the 1980s, Agriculture and Agri-Food Canada identified both the need for new laboratories including high-containment space (Containment Level 3 and 4).
 Around the same time, Health Canada was also considering the need to replace outdated laboratories and add Containment Level 4.
 Numerous benefits were identified for housing both laboratories in one building and Winnipeg was chosen as the site; an announcement was made in October 1987.

 After some debate, the spot chosen for the site was a city works yard near to the Health Sciences Centre (a major teaching hospital), the University of Manitoba’s medical school, and other life science organizations.
 Construction of the facility that came to be named the Canadian Science Centre for Human and Animal Health (often referred to locally as “the Virology Lab”) began with an official groundbreaking in December 1992.
 The design team, headed by the Winnipeg-based Smith Carter Architects and Engineers Inc., visited 30 laboratories to seek best practices in containment and design.
-Construction finished toward the end of 1997 with the first programs beginning in the spring of 1998 and all laboratories coming on line after that.
+Construction finished toward the end of 1997, with the first programs beginning in the spring of 1998 and all laboratories coming on line after that.
 The official opening took place in 1999.

 By the time the animal health programs began moving into the new facility, they had become part of the new Canadian Food Inspection Agency.
 The agency was created in April 1997 by the Canadian Food Inspection Agency Act for the purpose of combining and integrating the related inspection services of three separate federal government departments: Agriculture and Agri-Food Canada, Fisheries and Oceans Canada, and Health Canada.
 The establishment of the CFIA consolidated the delivery of all federal food safety, animal health, and plant health regulatory programs.

+A renovation of infrastructure was started in October 2009 at the 1015 Arlington Street location as part of the Harper government's Economic Action Plan.